 There are eleven practice rooms around the Department which are used for our peripatetic lessons and group work in the curriculum.
 Our newly built Music Technology classroom has 32 computers which run Cubase and Sibelius music software and are used across all year groups.
-There are two further Music Technology rooms that are reserved for KS4 and KS5 use, and run up to date versions of Cubase and Sibelius.
+There is another Music Technology room that is reserved for KS5 use, using both Cubase and Sibelius.